-1. Therapeutic products, medical devices, Chinese proprietary medicines and oral dental gum and cell, tissue and gene therapy products are subject to licensing/approval requirements of the Health Science Authority (HSA) of Singapore before an import licence/permit can issued for their entry into Singapore.
+1. Therapeutic products, medical devices, Chinese proprietary medicines, oral dental gum, and cell, tissue and gene therapy products are subject to licensing/approval requirements of the Health Science Authority (HSA) of Singapore before an import licence/approval can be issued for their entry into Singapore.